Find Affordable College Courses

 Read full report on Liberal Arts / Sciences & Humanities at Georgia Highlands College

 The in-demand associate degree programs at University of North Georgia helped the school earn the #3 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Georgia.
-Located in the distant town of Dahlonega, UNG is a public college with a large student population.
+Located in the town of Dahlonega, UNG is a public college with a large student population.

 Of the 781 students majoring in liberal arts / sciences and humanities at UNG, 35% are male and 65% are female.